Aaron Dean trial (Day 1): The case surrounding Atatiana Jefferson's death begins with opening statements, testimony by Jefferson's nephew, surprises - NewsBreak

 Trial for Texas officer who killed Black woman hinges on gun

-Atatiana Jefferson was holding a gun but never raised it to point at the white police officer who fatally shot her through a rear window of her Texas home.
+FORT WORTH, Texas — (AP) — Atatiana Jefferson was holding a gun but never raised it to point at the white police officer who fatally shot her through a rear window of her Texas home, the Black woman’s 11-year-old nephew testified at the officer’s murder trial Monday.
+The officer's defense attorney said the boy said otherwise immediately after the shooting.

 Courthouse News Service